 Source: Brookings analysis of BLS, Census, EMSI, Moodys, and McKinsey data

-With that said, though, the map of state automation exposure is distinctive and suggestive.
+Yet, the map of state automation exposure is distinctive and suggestive.
 Overall, the 19 states that the Walton Family Foundation labels as the American Heartland have an average employment-weighted automation potential of current task content at 47 percent, compared with 45 percent in the rest of the country.
 It bears noting, in addition, that the Heartland states encompass many of the commuting zones that contained the highest concentrations of routine employment in 1980.
-Much of this region was then and continues to be specialized in manufacturing and agricultural industries.
+Much of this region then and now specializes in manufacturing and agricultural industries.

 As expected, this state-by-state story tracks closely with educational outcomes and industry composition.
 Less than one-quarter of adults in Kentucky, Arkansas, Alabama, and Mississippi have a bachelor’s degree or more, ensuring that all four states face automation exposures of current tasks in excess of 47 percent.
-In keeping with that, moreover, roughly 40 percent of the employment in these states resides in the industry groups most at risk from automation—accommodation and food services, manufacturing, transportation, agriculture, retail, and mining.
+In keeping with that, roughly 40 percent of the employment in these states resides in the industry groups most at risk from automation—accommodation and food services, manufacturing, transportation, agriculture, retail, and mining.
 Less than one-fifth of the workforce in these states labors in the sorts of jobs we have identified as using digital technologies most intensively.
 In contrast, states like Massachusetts, Maryland, and Connecticut—all with bachelor’s degree attainment levels in excesss of 38 percent—turn out to have to have significantly lower automation exposures of 44 percent or less.

 This connection is even clearer when the incidence of automation exposure is disaggregated to assess county-level impacts.
 At this geography, northern Ohio and Indiana, Wisconsin, as well as the Upland South all stand out as especially exposed to current task disruption from future automation technologies.
 These regions once again surface due to their large employment shares in routine task-intensive occupations common in the manufacturing and transportation sectors.
-Places like Elkhart and LaGrange counties in Indiana or Hart county in Kentucky employ upwards of half of all area workers in these industries.
+In places like Elkhart and LaGrange counties in Indiana or Hart county in Kentucky, upward of half of all area workers are employed in these industries.
 Rural counties with large mining operations, especially in the intermountain West, also figure to be major sites of disruption on the county map of automation potential.
 By the same token, exposure levels along the Boston-Washington corridor and along the West coast appear relatively muted.

 Average automation potential by county, 2016